Tal-y-Cafn railway station: Facilities

 Digital CIS displays, a pay phone and timetable poster boards are provided to offer train running information.
 The station has step-free access to the platform from the station entrance, but is not wheelchair accessible.

 Services

 Six trains call in each direction Mon-Sat, with four departures each way on Sundays.

+This station is a request stop only for trains running northbound towards Llandudno.
+Trains running southbound towards Blaenau Ffestiniog are required to stop here so that the crossing keeper can open the manual level crossing gates south of the station.

 Following serious flood damage to the line in multiple locations caused by Storm Gareth in March 2019, services were suspended and replaced by buses until repair work was carried out.
 The line reopened in July 2019 after completion of the remedial works.
 Further storm damage to the line in the area (this time from Storm Ciara) in February 2020 with services again being suspended until the line was reopened on 28 September 2020.